NautilusTrader

 Cancel all orders behavior

-When calling cancel_all_orders() from a strategy, the adapter includes orders in both open and inflight (SUBMITTED) states.
-This ensures that orders submitted but not yet acknowledged by Binance are also canceled.
+When calling cancel_all_orders() from a strategy, the adapter includes orders in both open and inflight (SUBMITTED) states so that orders not yet acknowledged by Binance are also canceled.

-Futures algo orders: For Binance Futures, conditional order types (STOP_MARKET, STOP_LIMIT, TAKE_PROFIT, TAKE_PROFIT_MARKET, TRAILING_STOP_MARKET) require a different cancel endpoint than regular orders.
-The adapter automatically routes these "algo" orders through the correct endpoint.
+Futures algo orders: Conditional order types (STOP_MARKET, STOP_LIMIT, TAKE_PROFIT, TAKE_PROFIT_MARKET, TRAILING_STOP_MARKET) require a different cancel endpoint.
+The adapter routes these through the correct endpoint automatically.
 Once an algo order triggers and becomes a regular order, it uses the standard cancel endpoint.

 Endpoints used: